Restoration of Pulpit Rock Picnic and Gathering Area

 Trails in Phelps Park will be improved through funding received from the Iowa Great Places Grant.

-- The rock steps approaching the first bridge as you head west on the trail from Phelps Park will be repaired in June and July.
-The trail will remain open other than some instances due to safety concerns.
+- The rock steps approaching the first bridge as you head west on the trail from Phelps Park were renovated in June and July.

 Re-establishment of Trail from Dug Road to Phelps Park

 Park staff are re-establishing a trail that links Dug Road to Phelps Park.
-Stone mason John Klosterboer recently constructed stone pillars as a marker for the entrance of the north end of the trail.
-This project is part of the Iowa Great Places Grant and work is expected to wrap up early fall 2020.
+Stone mason John Klosterboer constructed stone pillars in July and August as a marker for the entrance of the north end of the trail.
+This project is part of the Iowa Great Places Grant and trail work is expected to be completed in Spring or Early Summer 2021.

 In addition to the trail work, large ash trees were recently removed due to the emerald ash borer disease.